Policies > P210: RESEARCH MISCONDUCT POLICY

 The RIO may confidentially consult with the legal counsel and others as deemed appropriate during the assessment period.

 - In conducting the assessment, the RIO may interview the complainant, respondent, or other witnesses, or gather data beyond any that may have been submitted with the allegation as necessary to determine whether the allegation is sufficiently credible and specific so that potential evidence of research misconduct may be identified.

-- The RIO will notify the respondent and provide opportunities for him/her to review/ comment/respond to allegations, review and provide a copy of SBU's Policy on Research Misconduct, and advise the respondent of the option to consult with legal counsel or a non-lawyer personal adviser (who is not a principal or witness in the case) to advise during the research misconduct process.
+- If deemed applicable, the RIO may notify the respondent and provide opportunities for him/her to review/ comment/respond to allegations, review and provide a copy of SBU's Policy on Research Misconduct, and advise the respondent of the option to consult with legal counsel or a non-lawyer personal adviser (who is not a principal or witness in the case) to advise during the research misconduct process.
 Where appropriate, the RIO will give the respondent reasonable supervised access to the research records.

 - As soon as deemed necessary, preferably on or before the date on which the respondent is notified of the allegation, the RIO will obtain custody of, inventory, and sequester research data, records and evidence deemed pertinent to the allegation of research misconduct and maintain it securely in accordance with this policy and applicable law and regulation.
 Further, the RIO will take custody of, inventory and sequester any additional research data, records or evidence that is discovered during the course of a research misconduct proceeding.
 Chain of custody will be documented.
 Receipts will be provided for evidence taken into custody.